mautic/developer-documentation-new/docs/themes/legacy.rst

 Slot Containers
 ^^^^^^^^^^^^^^^
-As stated before, users can drag & drop the new slots into the theme.
-So as a theme developer, you have to define where the user can drop the slots.
-You can do it again with a single HTML attribute ``data-slot-container="1"``.
+As previously stated, the user can drag and drop new slots when creating an email based on a Theme.
+Therefore, as a Theme developer, you have to define where the user can drop the slots.
+You can do this with a single HTML attribute ``data-slot-container="1"``.

 .. code-block:: html